Generation Calm

 “And based on THAT STEP, what’s the ONE THING I would need to have done in order to be on track?”

 Keep going, asking yourself this same question over and over until you have various scenarios, which when you put them all in order will lead you to your ultimate goal.
 It is important that you create your own individual game-plan.
-Even if you have a fear of public speaking that seems the same as another person, the route you choose will be dependent on what goal you are trying to achieve.
+Even if you have a of that seems the same as another , the route you choose will be dependent on what goal you are trying to achieve.
 It is your own personal plan of action.

 Now it’s time to start exposing yourself to the feared situation gradually.
-Yes, it’s time to practice speaking in front of an audience.
-My honest advice is to take things slowly and in your own time.
-If you jump in at the deep end you risk scaring yourself so much, you’ll never try again.
+Yes, it’s time to p speaking in front of an

 Create an Alter Ego